surej107/Race-prediction/README.md

 Model Selection

-Evaluate various machine learning models such as:
+Evaluate various machine learning models, such as:

 Regression